-Hundreds of Nigerian government supporters have disrupted a rally calling on the country's leadership to do more to rescue more than 200 girls kidnapped by the armed group Boko Haram.
+Hundreds of people have disrupted a rally calling on Nigeria's leadership to do more to rescue more than 200 girls kidnapped by the armed group Boko Haram.

 Protesters said the group which disrupted their rally in Abuja on Wednesday had been organised by the government and was made up mostly of women from rural areas.